Every month in the US and Canada, about 3,000 people hit Google and search for phrases like “Best Resume Writing Services.”

-You’ll have to set up calls or send messages with a handful of writers and interview each.
-That level of connection is valuable—no doubt about that.
-But it can mean a labor-intensive process in picking the right person.
+You’ll have to set up calls or send messages with a handful of writers and interview each one.
+That level of connection is valuable—no doubt about that!
+But it can mean you have to go through a labor-intensive process to be sure you’re picking the right person.

 Also, if 5 proposals arrive in your inbox within minutes, it’s safe to assume those candidates are sending cookie-cutter proposals to every request they receive.
 That may not be a bad thing, but the system can be a bit less personal than it may seem.

-When you interview LinkedIn ProFinder candidates, make sure to ask for references, and their website and portfolio.
+When you interview LinkedIn ProFinder candidates, make sure to ask for references, their website, and portfolio of past work.

-If you’ve been searching around for the perfect resume service, you’ve almost definitely come across TopResume before now.
+If you’ve been searching around for the best resume service, you’ve almost definitely come across TopResume before now.

-They’re one of the biggest companies in the industry, and they’ve built a very strong brand on the success of their service.
+It’s one of the biggest companies in the industry, and they’ve built a very strong brand on the success of its service.

-They’re technically one of our direct competitors, but our list of the best resume writing services would be incomplete (and would probably be considered misleading) if we omitted them.
-They do great work and they do belong on this list.
+TopResume technically one of our direct competitors, but our list of the best resume writing services would be incomplete (and would probably be considered misleading) if we omitted them.
+Their writers do great work and the company does belong on this list.

 TopResume has built a very successful business in an industry with a lot of competition and a lot of noise.
-They deserve real credit for that.
-Let’s look at some of their strongest qualities.
+It deserves real credit for that.
+Let’s look at some of its strongest qualities.

-Their website says they’re “the largest resume-writing service in the world.”
-They were founded in 2014, and they’re owned by Talent Inc.
+The website says its “the largest resume-writing service in the world.”
+TopResume was founded in 2014, and it’s owned by Talent Inc.

-Their stats say that they write and analyzes more resume, CVs, and LinkedIn profiles than any other service.
-Talent Inc. reviews 4.5 million resume/CVs annually.
-They have 1,000+ career experts “in their network,” and 300+ job board partners.
+TopResume’s stats say that it writes and analyzes more resume, CVs, and LinkedIn profiles than any other service.
+Talent Inc. reviews 4.5 million resumes/CVs annually.
+It has 1,000+ career experts “in their network,” and 300+ job board partners.

-Their size and stability allow them to attract lots of very talented writers.
-They don’t say publicly how many writers work for them, but if they’re processing millions of resumes every year, it has to be a lot.
+Its size and stability allow it to attract lots of very talented writers.
+It doesn’t say publicly how many writers work for the company, but if it’s processing millions of resumes each year, it has to be a lot.

-Given how big they are, they’ve had the opportunity to help A LOT of people.
+Given how big it is, it’s had the opportunity to help A LOT of people.
 And that’s awesome.
 Everything that helps someone land a job is good for the employer, employee, and the US workforce in general.
-TopResume deserves credit for contributing to that, and their hundreds of 5-star reviews back that up.
+TopResume deserves credit for contributing to that, and its hundreds of 5-star reviews back that up.

 Nobody’s perfect.
-TopResume has their share of weaknesses.
+TopResume has its share of weaknesses.
 In fairness, we need to mention a few areas that TopResume could (and is probably trying to) improve upon.

-It can take up to 2 weeks to get your resume returned by their writers.
+It can take up to 2 weeks to get your resume returned by its writers.
 If you’re in a hurry, that might be too long.

 TopResume does not provide unlimited revisions.
 If you’re not satisfied with their work after you hit your limit, you may walk away with an incomplete resume.

-They don’t offer direct access to the writer by default.
-If you ever want to have a real conversation with your writer, they charge extra for the phone call.
+TopResume doesn’t offer direct access to the writer by default.
+If you ever want to have a real conversation with your writer, it charges extra for the phone call.

-If you’re on a budget or entry-level—looking at you, recent graduates—Fiverr may be a good choice.
-They’ve built a worldwide brand on offering affordable services.
+If you’re on a budget or entry-level—looking at you, recent grads—Fiverr may be a good choice.
+It’s a worldwide brand built on offering affordable services.